-Peter Mennacher was born and raised in Munich, Germany, where he studied law.
+Peter Mennacher (January 1942 to March 2021) was raised in Munich, Germany, where he studied law.
 He worked as a lawyer for 21 years before moving to Canada with his family in 1992, and because he specialized in tax and art, he had quite a clientele of artists.
 In the 70s one of his clients, the well-known art professor Nicolai Sarafov, taught him the most difficult of printing techniques – etching.
-They became fast friends and remain close to this date.
+They became fast friends.

 Peter describes his inspirations and work in his artist statement: